Leonlit/blog/content/portfolio/Just-testing-copy/index.md

 postType: "project"
 website: ["github","www.github.com"]
 thumbnail: "./leon.png"
-thumbnail_attr: ["Designed by rawpixel.com", "https://www.freepik.com/"]
+thumbnail_attr: ["Designed by leonlit", "https://github.com/Leonlit"]
 ---

 This post is used to test the positioning of the element.
 Well that's just how flex works lol